SOLAR FOR ALL

 The Office of Energy Development will be working with communities, utilities, and companies in the coming months to put together a comprehensive plan and try to benefit as many Utahns as possible.
 Official news and updates will come from our office through this website and our social media platforms, and no awards or movement have been made at this time.

-For any preliminary questions about the program, please contact the Office of Energy Development’s Solar For All Specialist, Alex Motro via email at [email protected]
+For questions about the program, please contact the Office of Energy Development’s Solar For All Specialist, Alex Motro via email at [email protected]

 Consumer protection notice